10 Top Destinations for Day Sailing Around Macduff

 Banff is a picturesque town with beautiful Georgian architecture and friendly locals.
 Visitors can explore Duff House or take riverside trails through Wrack Woods.
 Wildlife enthusiasts often spot seals and seabirds in the bay.

-Where to eat: Located in the centre of Banff, the Broken Fiddle Café is a cosy family-run business that serves freshly-made home-cooked food.
-Should probably mention the “famous Spotty bag shop has an excellent café also, then there is the Castle café, and not to be forgotten the Knowes Hotel in Macduff itself.
+Where to eat: Located in the centre of Banff, the Broken Fiddle Café is a cosy family-run business that serves freshly-made homecooked food.
+The ‘Famous’ Spotty Bag Shop also has an excellent café, then there is the Castle Garden Café and – not to be forgotten – the Knowes Hotel in Macduff itself.

 Portsoy

 Portsoy’s historic 17th-century harbour is a highlight, known for its sturdy piers and charming atmosphere.
-The town has galleries and craft shops showcasing local talent, there is also the salmon Bothy, plenty to explore after mooring.
+The town has galleries and craft shops showcasing local talent, as well as The Salmon Bothy (museum and community space), plenty to explore after mooring.

 If your timing’s right, the annual Scottish Traditional Boat Festival takes place in June, celebrating the north east’s maritime heritage with music and dance entertainment, Scottish delicacies and handmade gifts.